netlify/staticgen/content/projects/wpstatichtmloutput.md

 title: WP Static HTML Output
 repo: leonstafford/wordpress-static-html-plugin
 homepage: https://wordpress.org/plugins/static-html-output-plugin
+language:
-language: PHP
+  - PHP
+license:
-license: Unlicense
+  - Unlicense
-templates: WordPress
 description: Benefit from WordPress as a CMS but with the speed, performance and portability of a static site
 ---